9 Plumbago Varieties for a Beautiful Blue Garden

 Plumbago zeylanica flowers require high temperatures for blooming, which is generally between the months of February and August in their native lands.

-The plant is also an Ayurvedic staple, exalted for its purported antifungal, anti-carcinogenic, and antibacterial values and impacts.
-Plumbago zeylanica is used to cure skin diseases, reduce the size of tumors, and heal wounds in Ayurveda; sometimes, it can also be used to induce an abortion.
+The plant is also an Ayurvedic staple, exalted for its purported antifungal, antioxidant, anti-carcinogenic, and antibacterial due to its key ingredient plumbagin.
+Plumbago zeylanica is supposedly helpful with skin diseases, reducing the size of tumors, and healing wounds in Ayurveda.

 Also known as European plumbago and common leadwort, the Plumbago Europaea variety is native to the regions of the Middle East, the Mediterranean, Central Asia, and the majority of southern Europe—hence, the name.